syedaftab-dev/food-feed-delivery-app/README.md

 ## refer imagekit docs github for usage
     1. npm install imagekit -- install imagekit libraries
+    2.  npm i axios  -- for calling apis,here we are calling backedn server from frontend to send data like user login/register form

 ## POSTMAN
     To test API's and Development